 If you want to cross off two amazing national parks in one road trip, follow this route.
 You could spend a week in Mt.
 Rainier and another in Olympic National Park, but it’s possible to experience them both in just a few days if you just want to see the highlights.

 Mt.
 Rainier is that massive, imposing, incredible snow-covered peak that you see flying into Seattle.
-Rainier is actually an active volcano that last erupted sometime between 1820 and 1854.
-The peak is 14,000 feet high, and it’s by far the most topographically prominent mountain in America, as it towers 13,200 feet above the surrounding landscape.
+Rainier is actually an active volcano that last erupted around 1890.
+The peak is more than 14,000 feet high, and it’s by far the most topographically prominent mountain in America, as it towers 13,200 feet above the surrounding landscape.

 Once you eventually leave Rainier, preferably after a night’s sleep at Paradise Village Hotel, head to the Olympic Peninsula.
 I like to take the northern route to Port Angeles.
 Grab lunch there and explore the town.

 If you have an extra day (and your passport!), you can even leave your car and take the ferry across the Salish Sea over to Victoria, the capital city of British Columbia, Canada!
 It’s close enough that you can see Victoria across the water, and you can pick up Canadian radio stations as you drive.

 From Port Angeles, you’re not far from the Hurricane Ridge Visitor Center in Olympic National Park.
 That’s a great place to grab brochures and hiking maps.
 Be ready for the altitude – at 5245 feet, it’s nearly a mile high!